AVC Logo

 AVC Umoja Community Program Requirements

-• Attend Umoja Orientation annually - either online or in person (an in person orientation is offered in Fall semesters only) (see below for more information)
+• Attend Umoja Orientation- either online or in person (an in-person orientation is offered in Fall semesters only) (see below for more information)

 • Meet with an Umoja counselor once a semester

-• Attend at least two Umoja events per semester, in addition to the Umoja orientation
+• Attend at least three Umoja events per semester, in addition to the Umoja orientation

 • We highly encourage you to take a designated Umoja course (see below), if possible